 Government moved to detain pre-trial a client charged in large drug conspiracy.
 Defense obtained bail, and at bail hearing showed drugs found at client’s residence did not belong to client.
 Case dismissed by government, where prosecutor said, “you convinced me he is innocent.”

 Client arrested wrong man; case dismissed where government could not prove that client was same person as alleged in the arrest warrant.
-Client had same name, birthrate, social security number as man arrested, but KMBL attorney proved client lost identification, and the man wanted used client’s identification.
-Court granted KMBL attorney’s motion to dismiss, and issued a wrong person memo that client could carry with him in case wrongly arrested again.
+Client had same name, birthrate, social security number as man arrested, but MBL attorney proved client lost identification, and the man wanted used client’s identification.
+Court granted MBL attorney’s motion to dismiss, and issued a wrong person memo that client could carry with him in case wrongly arrested again.

 Cllient charged with possession with intent to distribute LSD.
 KMBL attorney disputed test results pre-trial, and it turned out to be false positive drug test.
 At bail hearing moved to dismiss complaint, complaint dismissed.

 Client, an undocumented alien, was facing a 10 year mandatory minimum sentence in a drug case.
-KMBL attorney presented twenty witnesses at the hearing to establish client’s community ties and verified employment, and presented challenge of the evidence of the crime as weak.
+MBL attorney presented twenty witnesses at the hearing to establish client’s community ties and verified employment, and presented challenge of the evidence of the crime as weak.
 Court granted bail, then the government dismissed the case.